Categories

 What’s the coverage like?
 How much product do I need?

 I like a light coverage.
-I’m 33 so I feel too much makeup looks worse due to the texture/fine lines that are appearing.
-‘Woke up like this’ is buildable so I guess you’ll be able to pump as little or as much as you want.
+I’m 33 37 so I feel too much makeup looks worse due to the texture/fine lines that are appearing.
+‘Woke up like this’ is buildable so you’ll be able to use as much as you want.

 Il Makiage Woke Up Like This foundation - showing you how much gets you out of a pump